scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/server_control.rst

 Establishing a connection
 -------------------------

-The communication with the server is done through a websocket.
+The communication with the server is done through a TCP socket.
 One can call :meth:`connect()<scrutiny.sdk.client.ScrutinyClient.connect>` and :meth:`disconnect()<scrutiny.sdk.client.ScrutinyClient.disconnect>`.
 It is also possible to use :meth:`connect()<scrutiny.sdk.client.ScrutinyClient.connect>` in a ``with`` block